- How much is a Serve trip?

 When will I find out what mission trip I got into?

-Please allow three to four weeks for your registration to be processed.
-You will receive written confirmation in the mail.
+Please allow two to three weeks for your registration to be processed.
+You will receive confirmation by mail and email.

 Is there still room at a particular site?